Amanita: Deadly poisonous

 Deadly poisonous species include Amanita abrupta, A. arocheae, A. bisporigera (eastern NA destroying angel), A. exitialis (Guangzhou destroying angel), A. magnivelaris, A. ocreata (western NA destroying angel), A. phalloides (death cap), A. proxima, A. smithiana, A. subjunquillea (East Asian death cap), A. verna (fool's mushroom), and A. virosa (European destroying angel).

 Psychoactive species

 Amanita muscaria, commonly known as the fly agaric, contains the psychoactive compound ibotenic acid.

 Amanita muscaria

 Amanita muscaria was widely used as an entheogen by many of the indigenous peoples of Siberia.
 Its use was known among almost all of the Uralic-speaking peoples of western Siberia and the Paleosiberian-speaking peoples of the Russian Far East.
 There are only isolated reports of A. muscaria use among the Tungusic and Turkic peoples of central Siberia and it is believed that on the whole entheogenic use of A. muscaria was not practiced by these peoples.

 Amanita pantherina

 Muscimol (also known as pantherine) is an isoxazole.
 Pantherine is named after Amanita pantherina.

-Amanita pantherina contains the psychoactive compound muscimol, but is used as an entheogen much less often than its much more distinguishable relative A. muscaria.
+Amanita pantherina contains the psychoactive compound muscimol, but has been used as an entheogen far less often than A. muscaria.